Get Right: Chart performance

 In Canada, "Get Right" peaked at number three on the Canadian Singles Chart, becoming one of her biggest hits in that country.
-In the United Kingdom, "Get Right" debuted at the top of the UK Singles Chart on February 20, 2005 – for the week ending date February 26, 2005 – selling 49,928 copies in its first week of release and dethroning U2's "Sometimes You Can't Make It On Your Own" from the top of the chart to become her twelfth top-ten hit in Britain, as well as her second number one song in the country after "Love Don't Cost a Thing" in January 2001.
+In the United Kingdom, "Get Right" debuted at the top of the UK Singles Chart on February 20, 2005 – for the week ending date February 26, 2005 – selling 49,928 copies in its first week of release and dethroning U2's "Sometimes You Can't Make It On Your Own" from the top of the chart to become her 12th top-10 hit in Britain, as well as her second number-one song in the country after "Love Don't Cost a Thing" in January 2001.
 The following week, "Get Right" fell a position to number two when it was dethroned by "Over and Over" by Nelly featuring Tim McGraw.

-Elsewhere, the single reached the top ten of most major music markets, over 18 countries.
-In the Republic of Ireland, "Get Right" debuted at the top of the Irish Singles Chart.
-It experienced similar success in Italy, where it debuted at the top of the Italian Singles Chart, and remained in the top ten of the chart for ten weeks.
+Elsewhere, the single reached the top 10 of most major music markets, over 18 countries.
+In Ireland, "Get Right" debuted at the top of the Irish Singles Chart.
+It experienced similar success in Italy, where it debuted at the top of the Italian Singles Chart, and remained in the top 10 of the chart for 10 weeks.
 In Belgium, "Get Right" peaked at number two on the Wallonia and number three in Flanders.
-In France, the song entered at number three on the French Singles Chart at number three on February 13, 2005.
-The following week, it peaked at number two, while remaining on the chart for a further 15 weeks.
-Soon, the Syndicat National de l'Édition Phonographique certified "Get Right" gold for sales of 200,000 copies in France.
+In France, the song entered on the French Singles Chart at number three on February 13, 2005.
+The following week, it peaked at number two, while remaining on the chart for 17 weeks, and becoming her highest-charting song on the country until "On The Floor" six years later, who peaked atop.
+Soon, the Syndicat National de l'Édition Phonographique certified "Get Right" gold for sales of 200,000 copies in France, becoming her seventh single to achieve this there.
 In New Zealand, the song peaked at number two on the New Zealand Singles Chart, later being certified platinum there for shipments of 15,000.
 In Australia, "Get Right" peaked at number three on the ARIA Singles Chart, and was certified double platinum by the Australian Recording Industry Association for shipments exceeding 140,000.